TomaszWaszczyk/shortcuts-productivity-hacks/README.md

 # Docker

-`sudo docker images` - list of images
+`sudo docker images` - list of all images

+`sudo docker ps - a` - list of all images

 `sudo docker rmi <ID>` - delete image